Truthful Aggregation of Budget Proposals: Pareto Optimality and Social Welfare

 We now show that this distance is minimal.
 Let $\mathbf{q}$ be a division that does not satisfy $\bar{p}_{I+1,j} \le q_j \le \bar{p}_{I,j}$ for some $j$.
 Suppose $q_j > \bar{p}_{I,j}$ (the case where $q_j < \bar{p}_{I+1,j}$ can be handled similarly).
 By the definition of $I$, there must exist some alternative $j'$ for which $q_{j'}< \bar{p}_{I,j'}$.
 Now, consider the division $\mathbf{q'}$ defined by $q'_j = q_j-\epsilon> \bar{p}_{I,j}$ and $q'_{j'}=q_{j'}+\epsilon< \bar{p}_{I,j'}$, with $\mathbf{q'}$ and $\mathbf{q}$ equal on all other coordinates.
 Compare $\mathbf{q}$ and $\mathbf{q'}$ in terms of $\ell_1$ distance from the reports.
 They are indistinguishable on all alternatives other than $j$ and $j'$.
 On alternative $j$, $\mathbf{q'}$ is $\epsilon$ closer than $\mathbf{q}$ to all entries $\bar{p}_{i,j}$ with $i \ge I$, and at most $\epsilon$ farther from all other entries.
 On alternative $j'$, $\mathbf{q'}$ is $\epsilon$ closer than $\mathbf{q}$ to all entries $\bar{p}_{i,j'}$ with $i \le I$, and at most $\epsilon$ farther from all other entries.
 Therefore, of the $2n$ entries on alternatives $j$ and $j'$, $\mathbf{q'}$ is $\epsilon$ closer than $\mathbf{q}$ to at least $n+1$ of them, and no more than $\epsilon$ farther than $\mathbf{q}$ from the other $n-1$.
 Therefore, $\mathbf{q}$ does not maximize social welfare. \end{proof}

-As a corollary of Lemma~\ref{lem:welfare-maximizer-characterization}, we immediately obtain that $\mathcal{A}^{\mathcal{F}^*}$ maximizes social welfare, and is therefore Pareto-optimal.
-Social welfare-maximizing mechanisms have been considered before; all that is needed is a suitable tiebreaking procedure to select a single division from the set of maximizers. \citet{GKSA16} suggest breaking ties by selecting the lexicographically largest welfare maximizer, but this is not neutral.
-We propose a different way to break ties, which is neutral: select the welfare maximizer $\mathbf p$ with largest Shannon entropy $- \sum_{j\in [m]} p_j \log p_j$.
-Because the set of welfare-maximizers is convex, and Shannon entropy is a convex function, existence and uniqueness of $\mathbf{p}$ is guaranteed.
+As a corollary of Lemma~\ref{lem:welfare-maximizer-characterization}, we immediately obtain that $\mathcal{A}^{\mathcal{F}^*}$ maximizes social welfare, and is therefore Pareto optimal.
+Social welfare-maximizing mechanisms have been considered before; all that is needed is a suitable tiebreaking procedure to select a single division from the set of maximizers. \citet{GKSA16} suggest breaking ties by selecting the lexicographically largest welfare maximizer, but this is not neutral. \citet{lindner2011manipulierbarkeit} proposes a different way to break ties, which is neutral: select the welfare maximizer $\mathbf p$ that is closest to the uniform distribution according to $\ell_2$ distance $\sum_{j \in [m]} (p_j-\frac{1}{m})^2$.
+As we now show, it turns out that $\mathcal{A}^{\mathcal{F}^*}$ implements this tiebreaking method.

-\begin{theorem} For every profile $\mathbf{P}$, $\mathcal{A}^{\mathcal{F}^*}$ selects the entropy-maximizing division among those that maximize social welfare. \end{theorem}